tensorflow/transform/docs/api_docs/python/tft/bucketize.md

     in the quantiles computation, and the result of `bucketize` will be a `SparseTensor` with non-missing values mapped to buckets.
-* <b>`num_buckets`</b>: Values in the input `x` are divided into approximately equal-sized buckets, where the number of buckets is num_buckets.
-    This is a hint.
-The actual number of buckets computed can be less or more than the requested number.
+* <b>`num_buckets`</b>: Values in the input `x` are divided into approximately equal-sized buckets, where the number of buckets is `num_buckets`.
+By default, the exact number will be available to `bucketize`.
+If `always_return_num_quantiles` is False, the actual number of buckets computed can be less or more than the requested number.
 Use the generated metadata to find the computed number of buckets.
 * <b>`epsilon`</b>: (Optional) Error tolerance, typically a small fraction close to zero.
 If a value is not specified by the caller, a suitable value is computed based on experimental results.
 For `num_buckets` less